 obclient> CREATE TABLE test01 (C1 INT PRIMARY KEY, C2 CHAR(10), C3 VARCHAR2(32));

-The following example shows how to modify the data type and length of a character data type column in the test01 table.
+The following examples show how to modify the data type and length of character data type columns in the test01 table.

 Modify the length of the